 Build in 1744, the Lamontagne House is the oldest stone-filled half-timbered house open to the public in Eastern Quebec.
 Almost three hundred years old, it was built for Marie-Agnès Lepage, granddaughter of the first resident lord of Rimouski.

-Animated visits, exhibitions about the life in the New France era and shop with regional products.
+Animated visits, exhibitions about the life in the Nouvelle-France era and shop with regional products.
 Also on site, an exhibition about the evolution of the residential architecture in Quebec, bread baking on Friday afternoons and musical performances on Sunday.

 Our guides will warmly welcome you in this house built in 1744.
-You will discover its peculiar construction method, the stone-filled half-timbering, as well as the history of the site and its inhabitants.
+You will discover its peculiar construction method, the stone-filled half-timber, as well as the history of the site and its inhabitants.

 Exhibitions presenting the Nouvelle-France lifestyle are available inside the house.
 Also on site, an outdoor exhibition about the evolution of the residential architecture in Quebec.

 On Fridays, our guides bake a batch of traditional bread in our outdoor oven.
 Unavailable when raining.

 Dimanches en musique is a series of free exterior musical performances featuring local musicians, taking place on the Site historique de la maison Lamontagne on Sunday afternoons.
 Show begins at 2 pm.

 Two rallies are available for school groups.
 For information firstname.lastname@example.org.

 You will come to know some of the best local products in our boutique.